makerdao/mips/MIP10/mip10.md

     - Alert sent out on the official Feeds Keybase channels
     - Timeline: 1 week to deploy
     - Feeds who do not deploy within the given timeline are given a warning.
 Given enough warnings, governance may opt to remove the Feed through MIP10c16.
-7. The Oracle Team updates [MIP10c8](MIP10c8-Subproposal-Template) to update the Data Model and submits a PR to the MIPS Github repo.
+7. The Oracle Team updates [MIP10c8: List of Oracle Data Models](MIP10c8-List-of-Oracle-Data-Models.md) to update the Data Model and submits a PR to the MIPS Github repo.
 8. The Oracle Team updates [MIP10c5: List of Active Oracles](MIP10c5-List-of-Active-Oracles.md) to update the Active Oracle record with the updated Data Model and submits a PR to the MIPS Github repo.

 ---